cmnord/auto-selfcontrol/README.md

 ### ImportError: No module named Foundation

-This can occur if you've installed another version of Python (e.g., using Homebrew).
+This can occur if you've installed another version of Python; e.g. using Homebrew.

 __Solution 1__: install `pyobjc` on your own Python version via `pip install pyobjc`.